 7.0 REVISIONS TO THE ODCM

-There were two changes made to the ODCM in 2019, approved by the Plant Operations Committee.
-The tables contained in this section summarize the ODCM changes made in 2019.
-Amendment 60 to the ODCM was implemented on 4/29/2019.
-Amendment 59 to the ODCM was approved in 2018 and implemented on 1/29/2019.
+There were no changes made to the ODCM in 2020.
 The ODCM is included as an enclosure to the letter transmitting this "Radioactive Effluent Release Report" in compliance with Columbia Technical Specification 5.5.1.